emmalexandria/rrecycle/README.md

 - Delete files permanently
 - Move files to the recycle bin
 - Restore from the recycle bin
-- List files in the recycle bin
+- List files in the recycle bin (or search for files)
 - "Shred" files - securely delete them by overwriting them first.